RiverRiver1216/first-day-repo/README.md

 # first-day-repo
-Thiss is where it all begins.
+This is where it all begins.